 8. Team spirit

 Does your family have a favorite sports team?
-Do you often gather around the television to cheer your team on?
 Let your elf join in on the fun!
 If your team has a big game coming up, your elf can dress up in team colors, hold up a homemade banner or sign and watch the game.
 If you live in a house divided, where half the family roots for one team and half cheers for another, your elf can even play referee!

 9. The gift of giving